 "No, father, it's not dangerous.
 Me and the guys are going over to the Old Miller Place.
 And since Carl and I helped with it, I know what to expect and they don't."
 Zack grinned in anticipation.

-"Well, alright, but no dangerous antics," his father said rising from the table to go watch the news on the TV."
+"Well, alright, but no dangerous antics," his father said rising from the table to go watch the news on the TV.

 Zack shivered inside with anticipation.
 The house had been operating now for over a week, and everyone was talking about how scari-o-volous it was.
 He knew his friends had been waiting for Halloween night to go see the place and he couldn't wait to see their frightened faces.
-A heavy pounding on the door told him that his buddies were here.
+A heavy pounding on the door told him that his buddies were finally there.

 “Can I go now?” he asked his mother anxiously.